Looked down your nose at anyone lately?

 Climate I’m creating (how I’m feeling)

 - Holier than thou

 Climate I want to create (how I want to feel)

 Did you feel a difference as you read the second set of words (the “Climate I want to create” words)?
 I tell you, my resistance almost always softens just in listing how I want to feel.

 If any of those words don’t resonate with you?
 Just delete ’em.
 Only use words that feel like a fit for you.

 I’m no Professor Snape

-For brief articles about Law of Attraction — and to be notified of upcoming courses and books — sign up for my daily emails.Get Short Daily Emails
+For articles (and occasional cartoons) about Law of Attraction — and to be notified of upcoming courses and books — sign up for my emails.Get LoA Emails